Applications for KCC’s Fall 2018 Full-Time Nursing program are available now! Click here to visit the Nursing Admissions page.

 KCC’s Nursing Program is student-centered with both full and part-time options.
 Our program offers state-of-the-art learning experiences including high-fidelity patient simulators.
-KCC’s Nursing Program graduate licensure pass rates are above state and national averages, and local employers say KCC Nursing graduates are some of the best prepared nurses they hire.
+Local employers say KCC Nursing graduates are some of the best prepared nurses they hire.

 KCC’s Nursing Program is the only local associate degree Nursing Program to offer a part-time program option in addition to the traditional full-time program.

 State-of-the-art, high-fidelity patient simulators are used in every KCC Nursing course.
 True-to-life patient simulations allow KCC students opportunities to practice providing patient care before providing nursing care to patients in a live health care setting.

 KCC’s NCLEX-PN and NCLEX-RN graduate nursing licensure pass rates are above state and national averages.